Jhansi-27/Forest_Fires_CNN/README.md

         ├── Fire/*.jpg
         ├── No_Fire/*.jpg
 ```
-* The testing The direcotry looks like this:
+* The test direcotry looks like this:
 ```bash
 /Test
     ├── Fire/*.jpg